8uziak/8uziak/README.md

 ### Happy to see you here!

 I am passionate about data.
-I interact with them on a daily basis, as I am a DataOps Specialist by profession.
-I am learning Python on my own, the results of which you can see below.
+I interact with data on a daily basis.
+I am learning Python on my own, the results of which you can see below in my repos.

 📩 Please feel free to get in touch.
 Reach me: [mateuszbuziak.com/contact](https://mateuszbuziak.com/contact)